 Probably the most watered down sector of the supplement industry is the “pre-workout” category.
-Pretty much every supplement company has their own rendition of pre-workout that is usually a “proprietary blend” (i.e. undisclosed concoction of ingredients) of insufficiently dosed amino acids, vitamins/minerals, some fancy non-monohydrate form of creatine and copious amounts of stimulants.
+Pretty much every supplement company has their own rendition of pre-workout that is usually a “proprietary blend” (i.e. an undisclosed concoction of ingredients) of insufficiently dosed amino acids, vitamins/minerals, some fancy non-monohydrate form of creatine and copious amounts of stimulants.

 The sad part about it is people will pay a premium to keep these pre-workout supplements stashed in their cupboards at all times.
-It’s no wonder, then, that most companies try and get their egregiously formulated pre-workout product on store shelves ASAP so they can leech money from those who don’t know any better.
+It’s no wonder, then, that most companies try and get their egregious pre-workout product on store shelves ASAP so they can leech money from those who don’t know any better.

 But this is Nootropicresource.com, and we don’t let this nonsense slip through the cracks.
 We’re going to put some of these companies in their place and educate you about what really constitutes an efficacious and affordable pre-workout supplement combination using just three nootropics, performance-enhancing ingredients.